Memorial Day Ceremony at the Women's Memorial

 |703-533-1155 • 800-222-2294|

-Also at the Memorial for Memorial Day commemorative activities are two new special exhibits that pay tribute to the women who have served in Afghanistan and Iraq.
-The first, When Janey Comes Marching Home: Portraits of Women Combat Veterans, is a collection of portraits and accompanying oral histories of 44 of today’s women warriors.
-The second, a display honoring the servicewomen of Enduring and Iraqi Freedom, speaks to their wartime experiences through the memorabilia of 101st Airborne Division soldier Cpl.
-Jessica Ellis, who was killed in action May 11, 2008, in Baghdad, Iraq.
+Also at the Memorial for Memorial Day commemorative activities is a special exhibit that pays tribute to the women who have served in Afghanistan and Iraq.
+A New Generation of Warriors speaks to the wartime experiences of these women through the memorabilia of 101st Airborne Division soldier CPL Jessica Ellis, who was killed in action on Mother’s Day, May 11, 2008, in Baghdad, Iraq.
 Also on display is the special In-Memoriam Book located in the Memorial’s Hall of Honor.
-The book, a living memorial that is updated as necessary, includes the picture, awards and decorations and biographical information of the 129 military women who have lost their lives in these wars.
+The book, a living memorial that is updated as necessary, includes the picture, awards and decorations and biographical information of the 140 military women who have lost their lives in these wars.
 The exhibits are free and open to the public.

 For more information, call 703-533-1155 or 800-222-2294.
 The Women’s Memorial, located at the gateway to Arlington National Cemetery, is readily accessible by Metro (Blue Line) and paid parking is available.